qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ----------------------

-The map view (also called **Map canvas**) is the "business end" of QGIS --- maps are displayed in this area.
+The map view (also called **Map canvas**) is the "business end" of QGIS --- maps are displayed in this area, in 2D.
 The map displayed in this window will reflect the rendering (symbology, labeling, visibilities...) you applied to the layers you have loaded.
 It also depends on the layers and the project's Coordinate Reference